I have to admit, most of my career I’ve treated remote collaboration as a necessary evil.

 Lucid also has a chat interface, allows everyone to write notes, add action items and other records, which are not only emailed to everyone after the meeting, but also kept in lucid and available for review at future meetings.

 There is also a speaker queue, document attachments and other features required for facilitating meetings and recording outcomes.
 Lucid is built by meeting experts, includes templates and facilitator guides for common meeting types, and has a friendly and very helpful community.

 So, now that I can plan the session and keep everyone on the same page, the next, and trickiest bit is visual collaboration, how do I replace creating simple canvases with tape and sticky notes?
 Although honourable mention goes to MetroRetro and Miro, both very cool tools, our team chose Mural.
 Not sure why all these tools start with an M. Maybe it’s like a secret coded message of some kind.

 Mural is a real time visual collaboration tool that allows people to draw on a canvas at the same time, add sticky notes, shapes and pictures.
 What sets it apart are it’s “Facilitator Superpowers.”

-I’ve successfully created templates for my own practises with it and used them to run remote meetings.
+I’ve successfully created templates for my own practices with it and used them to run remote meetings.

-So, while our journey into remote design and planning practises is just beginning, and many challenges remain, Discord, Lucid Meetings and Mural give us a pretty solid base to build on.
+So, while our journey into remote design and planning practices is just beginning, and many challenges remain, Discord, Lucid Meetings and Mural give us a pretty solid base to build on.